LWS: A Framework for Log-based Workload Simulation in Session-based SUT: Introduction

 \begin{enumerate}[label={\textbf{\arabic*)}},leftmargin=0cm,itemindent=1cm,labelwidth=.5cm]

-\item{\textbf{Conflict of Realism and Privacy}}.
-Realism in workload generation is crucial for effective testing~\citep{Draheim2006RealisticLT,notaro2021survey}.
-However, within the limits of privacy, usually original real user operations are not directly accessible.
-Instead, observability data such as logs and metrics monitoring user operations needs to be converted to the workload specification for generation.
+\item{\textbf{The Conflict between Realism and Privacy:} Realism in generating workloads is crucial for accurately reflecting real system performance in AIOps datasets.
+However, for privacy concerns, original real user operations are generally not directly accessible.
+Instead, observability data such as logs monitoring user operations needs to be converted to the workload specification for generation.}

-\item{\textbf{Complexity and Variety of Workloads}}.
-Benefiting from the loose coupling characteristic of microservice-based applications, more functionalities that lead to complex user behavior combinations in workloads can be provided than monolithic applications.
-Besides, real workloads are usually highly volatile~\citep{reiss2012heterogeneity}, which vary considerably from the constant or stepwise increasing workloads usually performed in sandboxed scenarios.
+\item{\textbf{Complexity and Variety:} Microservice-based applications benefit from the loose coupling characteristic, which enables them to provide more functionalities that can lead to complex user behavior combinations in workloads compared to monolithic applications.
+Besides, real workloads are usually highly volatile~\citep{reiss2012heterogeneity}, which vary considerably from constant or stepwise increasing workloads usually performed in sandboxed scenarios.}

-\item{\textbf{Reasonable Intervention of Workloads}}.
-There may exist some prior knowledge in other similar systems which can be referred to in workload generation, such as holidays and events providing somewhat predictable shocks in a wide range of business scenarios~\citep{taylor2018forecasting}.
-The reasonable intervention based on prior knowledge in workload generation is beneficial for the analysis of predictable business patterns that happened in similar systems before.
+\item{\textbf{Reasonable Intervention}: Some prior knowledge from other similar systems can be referred to in workload generation, such as holidays and events providing somewhat predictable shocks in a wide range of business scenarios~\citep{taylor2018forecasting}.
+The reasonable intervention based on prior knowledge in workload generation is beneficial for the analysis of predictable business patterns that happened in similar systems before.}

 \end{enumerate}